section-engineering-education/engineering-education/content/articles/create-screen-recorder-in-javascript/index.md

 Steps to create a recorder
  * Create a Media Recorder object with the stream returned by the `recordScreen` method
- * Add an event listener for datavailable event and store the received data
+ * Add an event listener for dataavailable event and store the received data
  * Add an event listener for stop event and call save method from there with the stored data
  * Start recording by calling the `start` method.
 We can pass the time interval to the `start` method,  for triggering the dataavailable event.
 If we call `start(100)` then for every 100 milliseconds the dataavailable event is triggered.